Reef monitoring sampling methods

 SCUBA searches on fixed transects

 Scuba searches are designed to provide a more detailed picture of the causes and relative scale of coral mortality than is possible with either the manta tow technique or the video technique.
 Scuba searches are made on the fixed transects.
-A 2 m belt (1 m either side of the central tape measure) is visually searched along each 50 m transect, and numbers are recorded for the following: crown-of-thorns starfish, scars caused by that starfish, Drupella species (coral-feeding snails), Drupella species scars, white syndrome coral disease, black band coral disease and unknown scars.
+A 2 m belt (1 m either side of the central tape measure) is visually searched along each 50m transect (or 20m for the MMP), and numbers are recorded for the following: crown-of-thorns starfish, scars caused by that starfish, Drupella species (coral-feeding snails), Drupella species scars, white syndrome coral disease, black band coral disease and unknown scars.
 An estimate of coral bleaching as a percentage of live coral cover is also recorded.

 For more detailed information see Standard operational procedure number 9.

 Counts of juvenile hard corals

 Recruitment is a basic demographic process, and counts of juvenile hard corals are helpful for predicting how coral communities may change in following years.

 Juvenile hard corals that are defined as colonies that measure less than 5cm diameter.
 Since 2007, these juveniles have been counted in a belt 34 cm wide (length of dive slate) along the first 5 m of each transect.
 The MMP counts juvenile corals in a 34 cm wide belt along the full 20 m of each of their transects.